 Where to stay

 Now, it’s London, which means there are so many places to stay.
-From a budget hotel that’ll have the bare bones of what you need to Marylebone serviced apartments that offer the ultimate luxury throughout your trip, the options here are almost endless.
-It all depends on what your budget is and how much you want to unwind while you’re back at the hotel with the kids – luxury is probably winning right now isn’t it?
+Whichever place you choose, make sure it’s one of those so that you don’t have to move to another room because of heating issues.
+The winter gets pretty serious over here, and you want your home base to be nice and warm.
+In the end, it all depends on what your budget is and how much you want to unwind while you’re back at the hotel with the kids – luxury is probably winning right now isn’t it?

 What to do